 Batteries charged for an electrified future

 Since the South African visionary Elon Musk launched the first Tesla Roadster in 2006, electric cars seem to have finally come to stay.
-From the first model, created by the Scotsman Robert Anderson in the 1830s, to projects abandoned by major automakers such as GM's EV1 in the early 21st century, the new generation of electric cars has gained ground with the advancement of batteries and the demand for less polluting vehicles in times of climate change.
+From the first model, created by the Scotsman Robert Anderson in the 1830s, to the projects abandoned by major automakers such as GM’s EV1 in the early 21st century, the new generation of electric cars has gained ground with the advancement of batteries and the demand for less polluting vehicles in times of climate change.

-China is the protagonist in the industry.
-Thank to the country's high levels of pollution, China is the largest consumer of electric cars worldwide, having produced 680,000 units in 2017, more than the rest of the world combined.
+China is the protagonist in this industry.
+Thanks to the country’s high levels of pollution, China is the largest consumer of electric cars worldwide, having produced 680,000 units in 2017, more than the rest of the world combined.
 The government is even considering applying penalties to automakers that do not provide the minimum electric rates, as well as halting the sale of gasoline vehicles.
 Anyone who wants to buy a battery-powered car today in China has a state subsidy of up to US$ 10,000.